gavi210/SMaE_Exercise/Code/README.md

 ## Account.java
-From an initial view of the class emerges that the code is not well structured and no much ***cleaning*** has been done before submitting the code.
-Lots of code is duplicate and important security threats have not been verified.
+From an initial view of the class emerges that the code is not well structured and not much ***cleaning*** has been done before submitting the code.
+Code is duplicated and important security threats have not been verified.
-Follows a more in-depth descriptions of the defects found.

 ### Manually detected Defects
 | Lines               | Defect                                                                                                                        | Defect Type          | Reccomendation                               | Occurrences |